CodeCraft-North/CCN-website/src/posts/seo-basics-for-small-businesses.md

 Focus on the basics, be patient, and you'll see results.

 Need help with your website's SEO?
-[Get in touch](/contact/) for an honest assessment.
+[Get in touch](/contact/) for an honest assessment, or explore our [website services](/services/) to see how we can help improve your online presence.